Protecting group

 A protecting group or protective group is introduced into a molecule by chemical modification of a functional group to obtain chemoselectivity in a subsequent chemical reaction.
 It plays an important role in multistep organic synthesis.

-In many preparations of delicate organic compounds, some specific parts of their molecules cannot survive the required reagents or chemical environments.
-Then, these parts, or groups, must be protected.
-For example, lithium aluminium hydride is a highly reactive but useful reagent capable of reducing esters to alcohols.
-It will always react with carbonyl groups, and this cannot be discouraged by any means.
-When a reduction of an ester is required in the presence of a carbonyl, the attack of the hydride on the carbonyl has to be prevented.
-For example, the carbonyl is converted into an acetal, which does not react with hydrides.
+In many preparations of delicate organic compounds, specific parts of the molecules cannot survive the required reagents or chemical environments.
+These parts (functional groups) must be protected.
+For example, lithium aluminium hydride is a highly reactive reagent that usefully reduces esters to alcohols.
+It always reacts with carbonyl groups, and cannot be discouraged by any means.
+When an ester must be reduced in the presence of a carbonyl, hydride attack on the carbonyl must be prevented.
+One way to do so converts the carbonyl into an acetal, which does not react with hydrides.
 The acetal is then called a protecting group for the carbonyl.
-After the step involving the hydride is complete, the acetal is removed (by reacting it with an aqueous acid), giving back the original carbonyl.
+After the hydride step is complete, aqueous acid removes the acetal, restoring the carbonyl.
 This step is called deprotection.

-Protecting groups are more commonly used in small-scale laboratory work and initial development than in industrial production processes because their use adds additional steps and material costs to the process.
-However, the availability of a cheap chiral building block can overcome these additional costs (e.g. shikimic acid for oseltamivir).
+Protecting groups are more common in small-scale laboratory work and initial development than in industrial production because they add additional steps and material costs.
+However, compounds with repetitive functional groups – generally, biomolecules like peptides, oligosaccharides or nucleotides – may require protecting groups to order their assembly.
+Also, cheap chiral protecting groups may often shorten an enantioselective synthesis (e.g. shikimic acid for oseltamivir).

+As a rule, the introduction of a protecting group is straightforward.
+The difficulties rather lie in their stability and selective removal.
+Apparent problems in synthesis strategies with protecting groups are rarely documented in the academic literature.